i05nagai/memorandum/language/english_speaking.md

     * having a natural ability to do something that needs skill
         * she's very adept at dealing with the media
         * he gave a techinically adept performance on the piano
+* giveaway
+    * gift
+        * sth that is given free to a customer
+    * truth
+        * sth that tells or shows sth secret, often without intending to
+        * he said he'd given up smoking, the empty packs in the bin were a dead giveaway
+    * a giveway price is very low
+        * the furniture shop's offering three-piece suites at giveaway prices
 * give
+    * give away
+        * tell
+            * to tell a secret or show your feelings unintentionally
+            * I'm not giving away any plot surprise; read the review in the paper if you want to know them
+            * the look on her face gave her away
+        * suplly free
+            * to supply sth at no charge
+            * they're giving away shopping bags
     * gives two examples to explain
     * give birth to
         * she gave birth to twins